govindrai/phase-0-handbook/overview.md

 We hope this doesn’t sound too harsh or cold, but part of the reason for a robust and engaged Phase 0 is to identify any problems you might have with DBC and learning our curriculum early, to spare you the pain, cost, and frustration of realizing any of these issues in Phase 1 after you’ve quit your jobs, uprooted, and changed your life.

-### Repating in Phase 0
+### Repeating in Phase 0

-If you are having a hard time keeping up with the material or really grasping the concepts, repeating a unit is a tool you can use to get caught up.
-When you repeat a unit you will go through the same challenges that you did the first time, but with a clean slate.
+If you are having a hard time keeping up with the material or grasping the concepts, repeating a unit is a tool you can use to catch up.
+When you repeat, you will get a second chance with the challenges you did not feel comfortable with or ones you struggled to complete.

 Here are a few things to note if you are considering repeating a Unit of Phase 0:
-* You will be charged $250 to give up the spot in your original cohort and get a spot in a new cohort.
+* There is a $250 change fee becuase your spot in your original cohort will go unfilled.
-* All of the submissions you have already made for that unit will be deleted, meaning you will have to do and submit all the work again.
+* All of the submissions you have already made for that unit will be deleted, meaning you will have submit all the work again.
-* This is true for GPS and Code Reviews as well.
-You must do them again with your new cohort.
+* You must re-do all GPS and Code Reviews as well.
-* You always have to be in a cohort, meaning you cannot deferr indefinitly.
 * You can only repeat each unit once.

-If repeating is an option you want to explore more, please email phase0@devbootcamp.com to start the conversation and get the process started.
+If repeating is an option you want to explore more, please email <phase0@devbootcamp.com> to start the conversation and get the process started.